 Property redirected to the spouse or civil partner: variations and joint property

-In cases where the estate contains both assets owned wholly by the deceased and joint property passing by survivorship the IoV may refer only to property passing under the deceased’s will.
-If this property is insufficient to cover the legacies proposed under the IoV then any of the property passing by survivorship which is used in satisfaction of those legacies will not attract the protection of IHTA84/S142 and will therefore be a PET.
+In cases where the estate contains both assets owned wholly by the deceased and joint property passing by survivorship the instrument of variation (IoV) may refer only to property passing under the deceased’s will.
+If this property is insufficient to cover the legacies proposed under the IoV then any of the property passing by survivorship which is used in satisfaction of those legacies will not attract the protection of IHTA84/S142 and will therefore be a potentially exempt transfer.

-Any other circumstances should be referred to TG.
+Any other circumstances should be referred to Technical.